weitzman/drupal-test-traits/README.md

 See [ExampleTest.php](./tests/ExampleTest.php)

-In addition to a case like above you will want a base TestCase class which is then extended by all the tests in your project.
+In addition to a test like above, you must create or edit a base TestCase class which is then extended by all the tests in your project.
 [ExampleBase.php](src/ExampleBase.php) serves as a model that you can copy.

 ## Running your tests